10 Science-Backed Benefits of Including Oranges in a Balanced Diet

 7. Supports Eye Health

 Vitamin C plays a role in maintaining the health of blood vessels in the eyes.
-Diets rich in antioxidant-containing fruits have been associated with a reduced risk of age-related eye conditions, including cataracts and macular degeneration.
+Diets rich in antioxidant-containing fruits have been associated with a contribution to normal neurological function as part of adequate nutrition, including cataracts and macular degeneration.

 Oranges also contain carotenoids that support retinal health.